Best mobile device management (MDM) solutions 2021

-We list some of the best enterprise MDM tools available for securing your corporate devices
+What are the best enterprise MDM tools available for securing your corporate devices?

-Perhaps one of the most well-known MDM platforms, allowing you to manage every type of device in your business from one dashboard.
-Whether you need to monitor and manage Android, iOS, ChromeOS, Windows 10, Macs, Linux machines or anything else on the network, you can do so.
+Perhaps one of the most well-known MDM platforms, Cisco Meraki allows you to manage every type of device in your business from one dashboard.
+No matter what you need to monitor - be it Android and iOS smartphones, or Linux, macOS and Windows PCs - you can do so.
 There's also an app for managing devices while not at your computer, monitoring usage and making sure all data is safe and sound.

-When we say manage, we mean manage every aspect too, including enforcing device security policies, deploying software and apps, and performing remote, live troubleshooting if any problems arise, monitoring calls and more on the devices across your network.
-Every device managed and monitored is regarded as a separate device, even if they're linked, so you can, for example, allow certain apps to run on an employee's Apple tablet, but not on their linked smartphone or vice versa.
+Cisco Meraki offers a bumper feature set, enabling you to enforce device security policies, deploy software and apps, and perform remote troubleshooting if any problems arise, monitoring calls and more on the devices across your network.
+Every device managed and monitored is regarded as a separate device, even if they're linked.
+This means you can, for example, allow certain apps to run on an employee's iPad but not on their linked smartphone.

-Cisco Meraki enables all of this to happen over the network, so even if you're trying to mange remote employee devices, it's a breeze.
-You don't have to keep tabs on everything without anyone needing to be on the same network.
+Cisco Meraki enables all of this to happen over the network, so even if you're trying to manage remote employee devices, it's a breeze.
+You can keep tabs on everything without anyone needing to be on the same network.
 It’s also easy to test-drive the platform with a browser-based demo with slated network devices and users.
 Plus, you can request trial hardware and get technical support to help with setup.